Funeral Potatoes (Cheesy Potato Casserole)

 What are Funeral Potatoes?

-The dish is traditional made with thawed shredded hash browns or cubed hash brown potatoes, as I’ve done here.
+The recipe is made with thawed shredded hash browns or cubed hash brown potatoes, as I’ve used here.
 The creaminess comes from a mix of sour cream, canned cream of mushroom soup and shredded cheese.
-For the topping, I prefer crushed up wavy potato chips.
-However, a more traditional version might be topped with buttery cornfakes.

 This casserole became popular many years ago for its simplicity.
 The dump-and-stir ease of the recipe made it a staple at lunches and post-funeral gatherings, along with holiday events where people needed to feed a crowd.